mertingen/symfony-docs/configuration.rst

 the easiest way to define env vars is by deploying a ``.env.local`` file to your production server(s) with your production values.

-To improve performance, you can optionally run the ``dump-env`` command (available in :ref:`Symfony Flex <symfony-flex>` 1.2 or later):
+To improve performance, you can optionally run the ``dotenv:dump`` command (available in :ref:`Symfony Flex <symfony-flex>` 1.2 or later):

 .. code-block:: terminal

     # parses ALL .env files and dumps their final values to .env.local.php
-    $ composer dump-env prod
+    $ php bin/console dotenv:dump prod

 After running this command, Symfony will load the ``.env.local.php`` file to get the environment variables and will not spend time parsing the ``.env`` files.